loicbdev/sunny-or-not-sunny/README.md

 Create an API key if it doesn't already exist.

-In your main app folder, create a file called .env.
+In your main app folder, create a file called ".env".
 This is an environment variable file that will contain all your API endpoints and keys.